Amanda

 Welcome…

-I grew up in Tasmania where, after extended time in Europe, I undertook university degrees in art theory, curatorial practice and anthropology.
-Towards the end of uni I won AwardSchool (an advertising industry copywriting + design award), and moved from Tasmania to Sydney to work at Clemenger and complete uni at COFA.
+I grew up in Tasmania where, after extended time in Europe, I undertook university degrees in art theory, curatorship and anthropology.
+During this time, I won AwardSchool (an internationally recognised advertising industry copywriting + design program), and subsequently moved from Tasmania to Sydney to work at Clemenger BBDO and complete uni at UNSW COFA.
 I worked as an artist’s model at the Julian Ashton School of Art and for various well-known Australian artists (such as Rex Dupain), and as a dancer.
-I considered becoming an art critic…
+I then worked in art and book PR, and as an art critic, while I finished post-grad training as an editor.

-What I eventually chose was post-grad training as an editor and journalist, and went on to work for a decade in lifestyle journalism – fashion, style, celebrities and parties! – for magazines (Cleo, Vogue, Harper’s Bazaar, Dolly, Cosmo), newspapers (The Australian, Sydney Morning Herald) and then as the illustrated/culture books editor for publishing houses (Random House, Harper Collins, Murdoch Books).
+I went on to work in-house in culture and lifestyle journalism – travel, art, fashion, style, celebrities – for various magazines (Vogue, Harper’s Bazaar, Belle, House & Garden, Marie Claire, Cleo), newspapers (The Australian, Sydney Morning Herald, Daily Telegraph) and as an illustrated books editor for publishing houses (Random House, Harper Collins, Murdoch Books).

-I then spent another decade working freelance as an an editor, interiors and fashion stylist, ghostwriter, and was appointed the society columnist for the Sydney Morning Herald – my weekly column had a 1 million+ readership, and I flew a little too close to the dazzling flame (sometimes ending up in the gossip columns myself).
+I then went freelance as an an editor, interiors and fashion stylist, and ghostwriter, and was appointed the society columnist for the Sun Herald – my weekly column had a 1 million+ readership, and I flew a little too close to the dazzling flame (sometimes ending up in the gossip columns myself).
 I moved from Sydney back to Tasmania to get some breathing space, and became an award-winning curator, creative director and communications advisor.

 Today I am an advisor, creative consultant, writer and artist.
 I created my company to deliver my unique brand/identity philosophy and process for clients around the world.

-I write mystery and crime fiction, and my work has been published in Island Magazine (such as this and this) and has received commendations in national writing awards.
+Separate to my 30 years as a professional commercial writer, I write mystery fiction and essays; my work has been published (such as this and this) and has received commendations in national writing awards.
+I was on the board of Island Magazine, and have appeared on panels for literary festivals.